 Already earned bachelor degree from Dutch university or university of applied sciences.

 Nationality outside the EU/EEA

 *In past years, the Dutch government lowered the tuition fees for many students in their 1st year of study.
 As of the 2024-2025 academic year, that will no longer apply.

 Financial guarantee (non-EU/EEA)

 The cost of living in the Netherlands may be very different from in your home country.
-That’s why we ask you to pay a financial guarantee.
+That’s why you're required to pay a financial guarantee.
 This amount covers your tuition fee and your cost of living.
 Paying this ensures you have sufficient funds to live and study in the Netherlands.
-The financial guarantee is part of the visa process.
+The financial guarantee is a requirement of the visa process.

 Get in touch

 Get in touch with our staff and students at an upcoming education fair.
 Or get in touch by signing up for our newsletter.
 We'll keep you posted on things like application deadlines and housing availability.
 And lots of other useful info.

 Got a question?
 First check our FAQ.
 Can't find the answer to your question there?
 Contact us at ASK HAN.
 We're happy to help!